ArchanaRohilla/Cryptocurrencies/README.md

 investment product.

 ## Software
-Python, sklearn, K-means algorithm, PCA algorithm
+Python, sklearn, K-means algorithm, PCA algorithm, Pandas, hvplot, plotly

 ## Summary
 - Since there was no known output for what we are looking for, unsupervised learning has been used.